-First Prize A Challenge Cup presented in 1947 by the NRA in memory of Col Howard Wilkinson VD, a Member of Council 1901-1939 and a Vice-President of the of Council 1901-1939 and a Vice-President of the NRA 1925-1939, an NRA Gold Medal and £10.00.
+First Prize A Challenge Cup presented in 1947 by the NRA in memory of Col Howard Wilkinson VD, a Member of Council 1901-1939 and a Vice-President of the NRA 1925-1939, an NRA Gold Medal and £10.00.

-Competitors who enter at least two of the Barlow, Howard Wilkinson, PW Richardson, Queen's Consolation and Stickledown competitions will automatically be entered in the Savage Arms Aggregate.
+Competitors who enter at least two of the Barlow, Howard Wilkinson, PW Richardson, King's Consolation and Stickledown competitions will automatically be entered in the Savage Arms Aggregate.